 - Type B claims include unfair dismissal, equal pay, failure to inform or consult under TUPE, failure to allow compensatory rest under the Working Time Regulations, breach of the right to request time off for training, discrimination.
 (Type A claims are £160 and £230 and include unlawful deductions from pay, notice pay, refusal to allow holiday and redundancy pay).
 This list was expanded on 6th April 2014

 - With the publication of the new tribunal statistics, many commentators are pointing out that 79% less people are either no longer prepared to take a tribunal claim, or more importantly can’t afford to.
-While it is good news for employers who don’t need to spend legal fees on defending all tribunal claims, including dubious and spurious claims, the huge drop in claims will include people with valid claims but who are not able to take action to enforce their rights, as they are put off by the fees or by the complexity of obtaining a fee exemption (called a remission).
+While it’s good news for employers who don’t need to spend legal fees on defending all tribunal claims, including dubious and spurious claims, the huge drop in claims will include people with valid claims but who aren’t able to take action to enforce their rights, as they are put off by the fees or by the complexity of obtaining a fee exemption (called a remission)

 - Some commentators believe the fees may also drive up Trade Union membership as a way of employees defending their interests, especially if the Union pays their fees.